Moringa

 Does Moringa help fatty liver?

 Moringa leaves have amino acids which are very beneficial for liver and it also can be used for specific liver conditions.
-It can lower cholesterol levels by increasing liver's production of lecithin.
+It can lower lipid balance levels by increasing liver's production of lecithin.
 It helps in reducing liver fat and bladder irritation.

 What happens if you eat too much Moringa?